wingkwong/leetcode-the-hard-way/solutions/0100-0199/0131-palindrome-partitioning-medium.md

         }
         // 2. find all potential candidates
         for (int i = start; i < s.size(); i++) {
-            // we want test all substrings, each substring is a potential candidate
+            // we want to test all substrings, each substring is a potential candidate
             // e.g. "aab" -> "a", "a", "b", "ab", "aa", "b", "aab" string candidate = s.substr(start, i - start + 1);
             // 3. check if the current candidate is palindrome or not